Research Assistants

 Deanna Enunwa

-Deanna is a second-year student in the PsyD program at William Paterson University.
+Deanna is a third-year student in the PsyD program at William Paterson University.
 She completed her master's in counseling psychology at Teachers College, Columbia University, and is a licensed mental health counselor.
 Deanna has worked in a variety of clinical settings including community mental health clinics and private practice, primarily serving women of color.

 Deanna's research interests include working with new mothers, veterans, military children, and bicultural parents, and exploring trauma, maternal mental health, and intersectional identities.